mriffle/nf-skyline-dia-ms/docs/source/overview.rst

 data to quantify peptides and proteins**.
 The source code for the workflow can be found at: https://github.com/mriffle/nf-skyline-dia-ms.

 Multiple specific workflows may be run with this Nextflow workflow.
+Note that in all cases, the workflow can automatically generate requested reports from the Skyline document and can automatically upload and (optionally) import the Skyline document into PanoramaWeb and ProteomeXchange.

 DIA-NN workflow:
 ^^^^^^^^^^^^^^^^^^^^^^^^^